Skip to content Skip to footer

 4. Shipping Container Carport

-Sometimes a full, livable space is not your goal.
+Sometimes, a full, enclosed space is not your goal.
 Maybe all you need is overhead protection from the elements.
-If that’s the case a container carport could be just the design for your situation.
-This structure uses two parallel containers as the supporting structure for a roof system that is extended across the span between the two.
+If that’s the case, a container carport could be just the design for your situation.
+This structure uses two parallel containers as the supporting structure for a roof system extended across the span between the two.

 5. The Shipping Container Barn

-The shipping container barn is used for farms or ranches or when you have the need to store a large amount of equipment.
+The shipping container barn is used for farms, ranches, or when you have the need to store a large amount of equipment.
 When more than one container is used in combination with the traditional style of a barn, it becomes a container barn.
-The containers make up the sides while the rest of the structure includes the high, pitched roof that is standard on a barn.
+The containers make up the sides, while the rest of the structure includes the high, pitched roof standard on a barn.

-Best for: Farms and ranches or other large equipment storage, agricultural uses, or anyone needing a lot of covered space with lockable secure storage.
+Best for: Farms, ranches, large equipment storage, agricultural uses, or anyone needing a lot of covered space with lockable secure storage.

 6. Specialized & Custom Garages